suu-yi/bioinfo_proj/README.md

-# RNA-seq analysis pipeline for *Pseudomonas aeruginosa* using pangenome reference
+# RNA-seq analysis pipeline for *Pseudomonas aeruginosa* in clinical samples using pangenome reference

 This is an attempt to build a RNA-seq analysis pipeline for P. aeruginosa using a pangenome reference.